Omikens/TAU_Java/README.md

 Trial's test runner can do automated unit-test discovery across files, modules, or even arbitrarily nested packages.
 For example, you can run Twisted's own tests with it by just typing trial twisted in a shell.

-Trial's test runner will also automatically catch errors that are logged but not ?explicitly handled.
+Trial's test runner will also automatically catch errors that are logged but not explicitly handled.
 For example, this test will fail:
 ``` python
 from twisted.python import log
 import unittest